Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training: Methodology

 \subsubsection{Pre-inference}

-When the model is sufficiently split, most of the model parameters are only involved in the inference process and in backward process, they are frozen.
-Meanwhile, due to the increased number of model iteration rounds, although the computational cost of backward process is reduced, the cost of forward process remains unchanged.
-Therefore, in BCD methods, reducing the time required for inference is necessary to make it comparable in performance to traditional full-parameter training methods.
+When the model is sufficiently partitioned, most parameters are involved only during the forward inference phase and remain frozen during backward process.
+Meanwhile, although the computational cost of the backward is reduced, the cost of the forward remains unchanged due to the increased number of training iterations.
+Therefore, in BCD methods, reducing inference time becomes necessary to achieve performance comparable to traditional full-parameter training approaches.

-When performing model training on clusters with high computational performance but low communication performance (e.g., clusters composed of RTX 4090 GPUs or DCUs), we observe that these clusters exhibit excessive computational capacity, leaving a significant portion of the computational resources idle.
-However, large-scale utilization of these resources can quickly lead to increased costs related to communication, data migration, and cluster stability.
-How to effectively utilize such types of cluster resources is a problem that requires further consideration.
+When training models on clusters with high computational power but limited communication bandwidth (e.g., clusters composed of RTX 4090 GPUs or Hygon DCUs), we observe that a substantial portion of computational resources often remains underutilized.
+Despite the high computational capacity of these clusters, their large-scale deployment often leads to costs from communication overhead, data movement, and system instability.
+Efficiently utilizing such clusters remains a significant challenge.

 To address above problems, we propose a pre-inference approach in the context of model training using BCD methods to fully utilize these resources.
 Pre-inference refers to the situation where, when the training of submodels closer to the label, the parameters in the submodels near the data input remain unchanged.
 Therefore, these submodels near the data input can be treated as a complete model.
-In this model, all data is inferred to produce a new dataset, which is then used to train and update the parameters of the submodels, shown in figure \ref{preinference}.
+In this model, all data is inferred to produce a new dataset, which is then used to train and update the parameters of the submodels, shown in Figure \ref{preinference}.

 Pre-inference is primarily aimed at accelerating computation in high-performance, high-communication-cost cluster environments.
 In such environments, all computational resources can be utilized for submodel inference tasks to construct new datasets, significantly reducing the overall time consumed by inference.
 When computational resources with high performance and high communication costs are unlimited, the inference cost of fixed submodel parts becomes a fixed time cost.
-This means that the time to infer a single sample is equal to the sum of the inference time and the cost of a single all-reduce operation.
+This means that the time to infer a single sample is equal to the sum of the inference time and the cost of a single AllReduce operation.